AltBeacon/android-beacon-library/beacon-transmitter.md

 The `NOT_SUPPORTED_CANNOT_GET_ADVERTISER_MULTIPLE_ADVERTISEMENTS`, `NOT_SUPPORTED_MULTIPLE_ADVERTISEMENTS` and  `NOT_SUPPORTED_CANNOT_GET_ADVERTISER` return typically indicates that the device either does not have a compatible chipset, or the manufacturer has not implemented the driver support required by Google for the Android 5.x BLE transmission APIs.

+#### Transmitting in the background

+Apps running on Android 8+ are generally limited to only 10 minutes of background running time.
+After this time expires, the transmitter will stop.
+If you wish to keep transmitting, you must use a Foreground Service to keep your app alive in the background.